 Since its entry into the Australian market over a decade ago, ACCIONA has learnt many important lessons, particularly when it comes to its social licence to operate.

 “We have learned to be as transparent as possible from the start,” Ms Lee explains.
-“Community engagement is certainly not a one-size-fits-all approach, but you always need to be open and honest.
-You also need to understand the specifics of each community, the people that live where you want to work and the local conditions that may be very different to another project somewhere else.”
+“Community engagement is certainly not a one-size-fits-all approach.
+You always need to be open and honest.
+You also need to understand the specifics of each community, the people that live where you want to work and the local conditions.”

-“You have to be prepared to get fully involved in community activities in order to strengthen relationships,” Ms Lee explains.
-“For example, as well as the sponsorships and an upcoming community benefit fund, we also invest in payments to landowners hosting our wind turbines and education opportunities once the wind farm becomes operational.
+“We are prepared and fully involved in community activities, which has strengthened relationships,” Ms Lee explains.
+“For example, as well as the sponsorships and community benefit fund, we also invest in payments to landowners hosting our wind turbines and education opportunities once the wind farm becomes fully operational.
 Once everything is up and running, the local council benefits from an increase in the base rate too.

-“In addition to this, we work hard at communicating with the community.
-We use the usual tools such as newsletters, a 1800 hotline number and a project email address to make it as easy as possible for people to get in touch.
-We also work with the local media to make sure people know what is happening and attend local events and festivals so we can keep talking to the community at various times and places.
+“In addition to this, we work hard at keeping the community informed about the project progress and make it as easy as possible for people to get in touch.
 Most importantly though, we make sure that our operations team is equipped and empowered to represent and communicate on behalf of the company once the project is up and running.
 In the end, they are the ones that are living in the community and we encourage them to take an active role in it.”

-The Mt Gellibrand Wind Farm will inject approximately $10 million into the local economy during construction and will continue to benefit the community for many years to come.
+It is estimated the Mt Gellibrand Wind Farm injected approximately $10 million into the local economy during construction, and it will continue to benefit the community for the operational life of the wind farm.

 About the company